MONTHLY CHILDREN’S ART PROJECTS

 Artist and educator Beckie Vega

 Parents can register their child by purchasing a spot using the button below.
 Hurry!
 Registration is limited to 15 students/group per month.
-Registration for November will close on 4:30 PM on Friday, November 7th.

 Parents and guardians are encouraged to sign up their child for either Group A or Group B depending on skill level and interest.
 In general, the Group A project is simpler and aimed toward children aged 6-7, while the Group B project is a bit more complex and is aimed toward children aged 8-12.